Introduction to the ABO Blood Group System (Online CE Course)

 • Table 1: ABO Blood Group System

-• Table 2: Testing the Patient Red Cells with Known Antisera (Forward Typing)
+• Testing the Patient Red Cells with Known Antisera (Forward Typing)

-• Table 3: Testing the Serum with Known Red Cells (Reverse Typing)
+• Testing the Patient Serum with Known Red Cells (Reverse Typing)

-• Match the blood types in the drop-down boxes with the characteristics on the right.
+• Match the blood types with their corresponding characteristics.

-• To determine the ABO type, known antisera are mixed with patient RBCs, and known red cells are mixed with patient serum.
+• True or False: To determine the ABO type, known antisera are mixed with patient RBCs, and known red cells are mixed with patient serum.

 • Development of Serum Antibodies